-Land Use & Urban Form Checklist:

-- Densities are sufficient to support transit (3 to 7 households an acre / 4 to 7 jobs an acre) - Highest density land uses are located close to activity nodes such as transit corridors and intersections. - Proposed use provides or adds to a diversity of land uses in the surrounding area and does not result in large tracts of similar uses. - □ Proposed use is compatible with adjacent land uses and with long term land use plans for the area. - □ Adjacent street network provides for connectivity of transit, cycling and pedestrian routes. - □ Mixed uses help support non-motorized transportation.

-Safety & Security Checklist:

-- Overall site design attempts to minimize conflict points between vehicles, pedestrians and cyclists. - □ Sight distances have been considered in overall site design and in the placement of entry signs and landscaping. - Consideration has been given to personal security for pedestrians, cyclists and transit users. - Buildings are located close to the street, but provide adequate clearance for pedestrian activities along street frontage. - □ Where appropriate, retail, restaurants and other pedestrian oriented uses animate the street frontage.
+Land U Jse & Urban Form Checklist: Densities are sufficient to support transit (3 to 7 households an acre / 4 to 7 jobs an acre) □ intersec Highest density land uses are located close to activity nodes such as transit corridors and tions. nesult in Proposed use provides or adds to a diversity of land uses in the surrounding area and does not a large tracts of similar uses.
+Proposed use is compatible with adjacent land uses and with long term land use plans for the area.
+Adjacent street network provides for connectivity of transit, cycling and pedestrian routes.
+Mixed uses help support non-motorized transportation.
+Safety of & Security Checklist: □ cyclists Overall site design attempts to minimize conflict points between vehicles, pedestrians and . and land Sight distances have been considered in overall site design and in the placement of entry signs dscaping.
+Consideration has been given to personal security for pedestrians, cyclists and transit users. □ along st Buildings are located close to the street, but provide adequate clearance for pedestrian activities treet frontage. □ frontage Where appropriate, retail, restaurants and other pedestrian oriented uses animate the street e.
+Buildin g Entrances Checklist: Building entrances are located close to the street, with direct pedestrian access.
+Potential conflict points between users arriving by different modes are minimized.
+Interna al Transportation Network Checklist: site for Roads and paths match up with surrounding networks and ensure direct connections through the cyclists and pedestrians.
+Block lengths are limited and mid-block crosswalks are provided where appropriate. need to Traffic-calming principles are applied, where appropriate (proper site design should avoid the apply extensive traffic calming).

-Building Entrances Checklist:

-- □ Building entrances are located close to the street, with direct pedestrian access. - Dependence of the point of the

-Internal Transportation Network Checklist:

-- Roads and paths match up with surrounding networks and ensure direct connections through the site for cyclists and pedestrians. - Block lengths are limited and mid-block crosswalks are provided where appropriate. - □ Traffic-calming principles are applied, where appropriate (proper site design should avoid the need to apply extensive traffic calming). - □ Appropriate measures have been taken to ensure easy progress of transit through the site.
+Appropriate measures have been taken to ensure easy progress of transit through the site.

-Desired Pedestrian & Cyclist Routes Checklist:

-- □ Safe, continuous and clearly defined routes for pedestrians and cyclists are provided along desire lines including links to surrounding residential areas. - Weather protection and amenities such as trees are provided. - □ Intersections are designated to facilitate pedestrian and cyclist crossings.

-Transit Stops Checklist:

-- □ Walking distances to stops do not exceed 1300 feet, and pathways to stops are safe and direct. - □ Waiting areas are well lit and attractive.

-Site Grading Checklist:

-- Terrain along pathways is kept reasonably level, and ramps are also provided wherever stairs are necessary. - □ Slopes along pathways are designed to avoid the ponding of slush and water.

-Motor Vehicle Parking Configuration & Treatment Checklist:

-- Off-street parking is located away from the street, preferably behind buildings or underground. - Vehicle access is separate from pedestrian access, and access and egress controls are designed so vehicles do not block pedestrian ways. - □ Parking lots are kept small and designed to prevent speeding. - □ Pedestrians have protected walkways through the lots.

-Motor Vehicle Parking Supply & Management Checklist:

-• Off-street parking should be provided, where necessary, at the sides and rear of buildings.

-Bicycle Parking Checklist:

-- D Bicycle parking is located near entrance for short term users in a high visibility location. - □ Weather protected bicycle parking for longer term users is provided in a secure area.
-Storage possibilities for gear are considered. - □ Showers, changing rooms and lockers are provided within employment centers.

-Passenger Pick-up & Drop-off Areas Checklist:

-□ Passenger pick-up and drop-off areas are located to the side or rear of buildings, downstream from the entrance, but no more than 100 feet away from it.
+Desir red Pedestrian & Cyclist Routes Checklist: □ lines Safe, continuous and clearly defined routes for pedestrians and cyclists are provided along desire including links to surrounding residential areas.
+Weather protection and amenities such as trees are provided.
+Intersections are designated to facilitate pedestrian and cyclist crossings.
+Tran sit Stops Checklist: Walking distances to stops do not exceed 1300 feet, and pathways to stops are safe and direct.
+Waiting areas are well lit and attractive.
+Site (Grading Checklist: □ neces Terrain along pathways is kept reasonably level, and ramps are also provided wherever stairs are sary.
+Slopes along pathways are designed to avoid the ponding of slush and water.
+Moto or Vehicle Parking Configuration & Treatment Checklist: Off-street parking is located away from the street, preferably behind buildings or underground. □ vehic Vehicle access is separate from pedestrian access, and access and egress controls are designed so les do not block pedestrian ways.
+Parking lots are kept small and designed to prevent speeding.
+Pedestrians have protected walkways through the lots.
+Moto or Vehicle Parking Supply & Management Checklist: Off-street parking should be provided, where necessary, at the sides and rear of buildings.
+Bicyc cle Parking Checklist: Bicycle parking is located near entrance for short term users in a high visibility location. □ possil Weather protected bicycle parking for longer term users is provided in a secure area.
+Storage bilities for gear are considered.
+Showers, changing rooms and lockers are provided within employment centers.
+Passe enger Pick-up & Drop-off Areas Checklist: □ from Passenger pick-up and drop-off areas are located to the side or rear of buildings, downstream the entrance, but no more than 100 feet away from it.